Gateway Program (Northeast Corridor): Blocked by first Trump administration

-On December 14, 2017, Governor Chris Christie committed $1.9 billion, New Jersey's share of the tunnel cost.
-However, on December 29, 2017, multiple news sources published a letter from a top Federal Transit Administration official who stated that the Gateway Program was a "local" project, thereby putting federal funding for the project in doubt.
+In September 2017, $900 million was allocated for the project in a House of Representatives spending bill, but under pressure from Trump, 155 Republican and four Democratic representatives co-sponsored a proposed amendment to remove the funding.
+On December 29, 2017, multiple news sources published a letter from a Trump administration FTA official who stated that the Gateway Program was a "local" project, putting federal funding for the project in doubt.

-In March 2018, Trump talked with U.S. House Speaker Paul Ryan, a Republican from Wisconsin, in an effort to get other Congressional Republicans to oppose federal funding for the Gateway Program in the omnibus spending bill that was then being worked on.
-However, when the Consolidated Appropriations Act was signed on March 23, 2018, it provided $2.9 billion to discretionary grant programs, which Amtrak and its partners could potentially use to begin financing the project.
-Democrats said that the bill would provide as much as $541 million in the 2018 fiscal year as well as making Gateway eligible to compete for additional funding with other transportation projects.
-The bill allocated $650 million to Amtrak for improvements to the Northeast Corridor, of which Amtrak planned to spend $388 million directly on the Gateway Program.
-Another $153 million would come from FTA grants, comprising the rest of the $541 million that would be made available.
+In March 2018, Trump directly pressured Republican House Speaker Paul Ryan to oppose federal funding for the Gateway Program in the omnibus spending bill that was then being worked on.
+When the Consolidated Appropriations Act was signed on March 23, 2018, it provided $2.9 billion to discretionary grant programs, which Democrats said could provide as much as $541 million for Gateway, with $388 million coming from $650 million for improvements to the Northeast Corridor and another $153 million coming from FTA grants.

 In June 2018, the State of New Jersey approved $600 million in bonds to finance the Portal Bridge part of the project.
-In its 2020 budget, the Trump administration cut funding for the Gateway Program by half, from $650 to $325 million.
+In its 2020 budget, the Trump administration again proposed cutting funding for the Gateway Program by half, from $650 to $325 million.

+Creation of commission

+By 2019, project stakeholders had decided to create a bi-state agency to oversee the project's planning, funding, and construction of the rail tunnels and bridges.
+Creating the Gateway Development Commission required identical legislation in the New York and New Jersey legislatures, which both states passed on June 24, 2019.
+The law set standards for transparency and accountability and said that each state was responsible for half the funding.
+The Commission could receive funds from federal, state, and local sources.
+The Commission's first CEO, Kris Kolluri, was nominated by New York governor Kathy Hochul and New Jersey governor Phil Murphy in early 2022.

+Approval, funding, and start of construction under Biden

-With the inauguration of Joe Biden as U.S. President in January 2021, discussion resumed on the Gateway Program.
-Schumer, who had become the Senate majority leader, said that month that he was working with Pete Buttigieg, the Transportation Secretary of Biden's administration, to allocate $12 billion to the project.
-Buttigieg supported the project, saying, "This is a regional issue, but one of national significance."
+With the inauguration of Joe Biden as U.S. President in January 2021, discussion resumed on funding the Gateway Program.
+Schumer, who had become Senate majority leader, said that month he was working with Transportation Secretary Pete Buttigieg's support to allocate $12 billion to the project.